James Miller (parachutist): Later years and death

 After returning to the United States, Miller received death threats for interrupting sporting events.
 In 1996, he relocated to Valdez, Alaska where he lived in a dry cabin.
 He continued to fly ultralight aircraft and paragliders in the Alaskan wilderness and also gave lessons.
 Miller briefly worked for a computer company before opening his own computer business.
 In 2001, he was diagnosed with coronary artery disease and underwent double bypass surgery.
 There were complications and Miller developed health issues.
-He underwent two additional surgeries to correct issues caused by the first surgery, but continued to experience constant chest pains and ill health.
+He underwent two additional surgeries to correct issues caused by the first surgery, but continued to experience constant chest pain and ill health.
 Miller was unable to continue flying, paragliding and hiking because of his declining health.
 Due to mounting debts from medical bills, Miller was forced to close his computer business.
 He moved to Anchorage in 2002, where he worked for a utility company.

-On September 22, 2002, Miller was reported missing after he disappeared earlier that morning while driving to the wilderness.
+On 22 September 2002, Miller was reported missing after he disappeared earlier that morning while driving to the wilderness.
 His car was found near the Resurrection Pass Trail in Chugach National Forest on the Kenai Peninsula.
 A search was launched but was suspended on October 13.
 On March 9, 2003, a group of hunters bushwhacking through the woods on the peninsula found Miller's decomposing body.
 An autopsy revealed that Miller had hanged himself from a tree.
 Police said they believed Miller had chosen the remote Resurrection Pass Trail and had veered deep off-trail in hopes that his body would not have been discovered for years, if ever.
 At the time of his death, Miller's girlfriend was pregnant with the couple's first child.
 She gave birth to their son shortly before Miller's body was discovered in March 2003.

 Although Miller's disappearance and death were reported in the local press shortly after his body was found, his suicide did not become widely known outside Alaska until the latter part of 2003 when ESPN went searching for him to film a SportsCenter feature to be shown during the tenth anniversary of his stunt.